 U-M School of Public Health Centers & Initiatives

-There are 34 research centers at U-M SPH exploring a wide range of topics including childhood obesity, healthcare costs, access to health resources, and the need for a new economy in public health.
+There are 40+ research and training centers at U-M SPH exploring a wide range of topics including childhood obesity, healthcare costs, access to health resources, and the need for a new economy in public health.
 Click on any center name link to open its website in a new window.

 Centers are listed in alphabetical order by the first word of the center (i.e., "Center for" is not relevant to the alphabetization).
 You may also use your browser's in-page search function to find a center by title or acronym.

 The Apple Hearing Study is a partnership between the University of Michigan and Apple to study sound exposure and its impact on hearing health.
 This groundbreaking study will advance our understanding of how hearing could be impacted over time by exposure to sound at certain levels.
 We will measure headphone and environmental sound exposures over time among our participants, and determine how these exposures impact hearing and stress levels.
 Our study will provide us with a better understanding of listening behavior and its overall impact on hearing health.
 This information will in turn help guide public health policy and prevention programs designed to protect and promote hearing health in the US and globally.